 false.
 For details, see Configure Various Features via Platform Settings.

 On KPI Dashboards, small tables are automatically resized to fit the whole width of the widget.
-For details, see Resize widgets in Edit KPI Dashboards.
+For details, see Resize widgets in Edit Items on KPI Dashboards.

 Multiple date attributes